aesara-devs/aesara/doc/extending/graphstructures.rst

 >>> y.owner.op.name
 'Elemwise{mul,no_inplace}'

-Hence, an elementwise multiplication is used to compute *y*.
+Hence, an element-wise multiplication is used to compute *y*.
 This multiplication is done between the inputs:

 >>> len(y.owner.inputs)